 - Use a specialist consultancy recruitment company.
 They have a network of potential management consultancy candidates whom they have helped find consultancy jobs in the past.
 A good executive recruitment company will keep in touch with these individuals and will be playing a part in their career progression.
 These candidates may not be actively looking at present, but may be receptive to a discussion about an interesting role, now or in the future.

 - Incorporate a “Join Our Team” section on your website to sell your company vision and culture.
 Make it easy for prospective candidates to submit a CV.

 Ensure all company employees are encouraged to look out for and refer potential hires.
 Employee referrals are more likely to yield a candidate who is a good cultural fit with your organisation and have a positive attitude to your company.

 - Hold informal events where potential recruits could discover more about your organisation and its culture without commitment.

-- Raise your profile by hosting alumni events for organisations who have traditionally provided some of your best workforce (university, professional associations etc.)
+- Raise your profile by hosting or sponsoring alumni events for organisations who have traditionally provided some of your best workforce (university, professional associations etc.)

 Network with possible candidates.

 - In an era of emails and digital communication, be prepared to invest time in person.

 - Be proactive and honest in your discussions.

 - Keep in touch until the time is right for that candidate to make a move.